jrathert/KoelnPegel/README.md

 During development, you might set the environment variable `KPG_TEST` to some value to  avoid posting to Mastodon but print the post to stdout instead.

+Please note: I am not a professional developer, I am new to the go language and this is just a pet project.
+There is little documentation in the code, there is no error handling (except writing to stdout) and many things can be made better, I guess.
+But it was fun, and I got a couple of followers on [Mastodon](https://social.cologne/@pegelkoeln). 😉

 ## License